vmagnin/hat_polykite/README.md

 This project generates two SVG files including a batch of aperiodic monotiles: one with *hat polykites* and one with *Tile(1,1).* It uses the [cairo-fortran](https://github.com/vmagnin/cairo-fortran) bindings as a fpm (Fortran Package Manager) dependency.

+The tiles were cut using a laser cutting machine Trotec Speedy 400 in poplar plywood (3 and 5 mm thick).
+In the SVG files, the colours for drawing and external cutting are respectively red and blue.
+You can see the result in the `pictures/` directory.

-You can then cut a paper print with scissors, but cutting polygons with 13 edges is rather tedious...
-The ultimate goal would be to use laser cutting to create aperiodic puzzles using wood or plexiglas.
-But you can also simply open the SVG file into a SVG editor like [Inkscape](https://inkscape.org/) and ungroup the drawing to translate and rotate each polygon to play puzzle.
+You can also cut a paper print with scissors, but cutting polygons with 13 edges is rather tedious...
+Or you can also simply open the SVG file into a SVG editor like [Inkscape](https://inkscape.org/) and ungroup the drawing to translate and rotate each polygon to play puzzle.

 ## The ein Stein problem